Whatapalaver/tech_test_text_game/README.md

 - Clone or fork this project `git clone https://github.com/Whatapalaver/multi_path_text_game`
 - Change into the directory `cd multi_path_text_game`
 - You may want to copy files to your own project folder
 - Install dependencies `bundle install`
-- You should also create a .gitignore file to prevent all the coverage files being sent to github: `echo "coverage" >> .gitignore`
 - to run the server `rackup config.ru`
+- open `http://localhost:9292` in your browser to start writing your story

 To test
 ---